Survival Training during Exercise Mercury

-Joint Task Force-Bravo, Panamanian, and 7th Special Forces Group service members pose for a photo before survival training during Exercise Mercury at Panama, Jan.
+Joint Task Force-Bravo, Panamanian, and 7th Special Forces Group service members discuss shelter building techniques for survival training during Exercise Mercury at Panama, Jan.
 23, 2021.
 This exercise is one example of JTF-Bravo’s efforts to continuously improve our knowledge, processes and procedures to be ready for the challenges of tomorrow.
 (U.S. Air Force photo by Staff Sgt.
 Elijaih Tiggs)

 |Date Taken: